-Over 21% of Al/AN living in the combined service area report not having health care coverage (including federal programs) in the past year compared to 20.4% of the general population.
-Given the small sample size of Al/AN respondents to the BRFSS, this is likely an underestimate of the true burden of uninsured.
+Over 34% of Al/AN living in this service area report not having health care coverage (including federal programs) in the past year compared to 19.4% of the general population.

 Health service research has documented serious health and financial consequences associated with being uninsured.
 Those without adequate health coverage have 55% fewer interactions with health care providers.
 The uninsured receive less preventive care, are typically diagnosed with more advanced disease status, and have higher mortality rates compared to the insured.